Tennis Fashion: The 1990s

 So let’s look at what we had in the 1990s (guys only this time).
-We’re focusing on Nike, a tennis newcomer from Japan, and adidas.
+We’re focusing on Nike, a Japanese sporting goods giant that was new to tennis, and more from adidas.
 Oh, and I guess Reebok.

 The decade started off with a big hoo-ha in London.
 What was Andre going to wear at the 1991 Wimbledon?
 No day-glo neon at the All England Club.
 When he walked on court, we found out.
 Huge publicity score for Nike.